 More marketing dollars are being deployed for traditional photographers than ever before.
 In fact, there is a resurgence of hiring traditional photographers for Instagram marketing because having strong visual branding and fresh creative is key.
 Photographers working alongside social media marketers can help your business by creating a professional agency appearance on your social platforms without paying agency fees.

-Sure, you can take some of these yourself on an iPhone, but if you want to make your feed stand out, you will need to invest in a photographer quarterly for branded assets.
-The photos can be distributed across all of your social media platforms.
+Sure, you can take some of these yourself on an iPhone, but if you want to make your Instagram feed stand out, you will need to invest in a photographer quarterly for branded assets.
+The photos should be distributed across all of your social media marketing platforms after the event.